Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 6/8
 Productive day!
 I made 20 full rounds mimicking the rounds of the real game -- the system implemented yesterday helped significantly.
 Now when monkeys are selected to place you can tell by a red or grey radius whether or not the monkey can be placed.
 Started making a super and sniper monkey!
 Super is done, sniper is close.

+### date 6/9
+Reworked levelDown so that not when a bloon of a certain class is popped it can spawn multiple children.
+Added a couple of features with money, including the ability to give the player cash freely and a $100 + n reward for clearing round n.
+Made music for the game!
+Now the game is accompanied by constant looping music.

 ## Anna Lau

 ### date 5/22